durbanitas/awesome-urban-planning/readme.md

 ### Blogs and Online Communities

 - [ArchDaily](https://www.archdaily.com/) - Popular online platform that features architecture news, projects, products, events, and competitions from around the world.
+- [City Monitor](https://citymonitor.ai/) - City Monitor provides analysis and insights on urban issues, including city governance, infrastructure, and economic development.
 - [Inhabitat](https://inhabitat.com/) - Inhabitat focuses on sustainable design, architecture, and environmental news, showcasing innovative and eco-friendly projects.
 - [PlannersWeb](https://plannersweb.com/) - PlannersWeb is an online resource for planning commissioners, providing articles and resources on planning and land use issues.
+- [TheCityFix](https://thecityfix.com/) - The City Fix is a blog by WRI Ross Center for Sustainable Cities, offering insights and solutions for creating sustainable and equitable urban areas.

 [⬆ back to top](#awesome-urban-planning-list)

 ### Networks

+- [Planetizen](https://www.planetizen.com/) - Planetizen is a planning and development network that offers news, trends, and resources for urban planners and professionals.
 - [UNESCO - Creative Cities Network](https://en.unesco.org/creative-cities/home) - UNESCO Creative Cities Network promotes cooperation among cities that recognize creativity as a strategic factor for sustainable urban development.

 [⬆ back to top](#awesome-urban-planning-list)